‘ANTM’ Rumors: Tyra Banks To Replace Rita Ora With Her First Choice For The Job

 Nick Cannon — the former host of America’s Got Talent over the last eight seasons — is reportedly happy that Tyra Banks has agreed to step into the role he left on the show, according to a recent article.
 The former host of America’s Next Top Model has been welcomed by multiple members of the AGT cast after Tyra Banks’ new position was announced Sunday.

 Nick Cannon showed his support for Tyra Banks by praising the former host of America’s Next Top Model.
 “Salute Queen!”
 Nick Cannon tweeted.
 “Congrats, I know you will be amazing!
 Wonderful choice.”
-The former AGT host also sent Tyra Banks a bouquet of flowers, a gift she shared with her Twitter followers afterwards.
+The former AGT host also sent Tyra Banks a bouquet of flowers, a gift she shared with her Twitter followers afterward.

 Made me smile, @NickCannon. ???? pic.twitter.com/HAes5MqDtC